 Alan Kirkland: If not, I might ask the panellists in closing if you can give us one word, or a phrase if you like, you think sums up the biggest driver of change that'll impact on pricing and perceptions of value for money in the next 10 years?
 What's going to happen the thing it'll have the biggest impact on?

-Unknown: Massive bandwidth growth.
+SE: Massive bandwidth growth.
 Massive bandwidth growth.
 Because of all these interconnected devices.
 They're going to be connecting primarily through wi-fi networks in the home area or mobile networks when they're outside of wi-fi zones, whether it be public wi-fi or the wi-fi in your house.

-Unknown: There was a report - maybe, David, you can tell us which it was, 18-24 months ago, which was predicting 15 megabits per second requirement for households.
+SE contd: There was a report - maybe, David, you can tell us which it was, 18-24 months ago, which was predicting 15 megabits per second requirement for households.
 I was wondering what sand they'd stuck their head in - that has nothing to do with technological trends.

-What's the biggest change for you, David?
+AK: What's the biggest change for you, David?

 David Forman: Well, the biggest determinant of which way we go - I think we're at an inflection point.
 We've got a once-in-a-generation chance, and the biggest determinant as to which way we go will be political courage.